unitb/literate-unitb/plan.md

 Todo:
 	documentation for syntax and options

+next:
+    Use lenses of context and sequent
+    remove dependency of Well-definedness on Theories
+    make ProofTree generate the WD side conditions

+    testing: every PO should be accompanied with expressions only evaluated when the PO fails.
+This way, I can identify which PO's failure is never tested

     * ~~sum~~
     * data refinement
         * ~~test: the set of remaining actions after data refinement~~